midit/crypto-data-engineering-pipeline/README.md

 # API Endpoints
 Example endpoints exposed by the FastAPI service:
 ### Get all cryptocurrencies
-GET /coins
-Returns all stored cryptocurrencies ordered by market capitalization.
+`GET /coins` — Returns all stored cryptocurrencies ordered by market capitalization.

 ### Get a specific coin
-GET /coins/{symbol}
+`GET /coins/{symbol}` — Returns market data for a specific cryptocurrency.

 Example:
-GET /coins/btc
-Returns market data for a specific cryptocurrency.
+`GET /coins/btc`

-Interactive API documentation is available at:
+Interactive API documentation is available at: `/docs`
-/docs

 ## Tech Stack